AdobeDocs/campaign-classic.en/help/rn/using/gold-standard.md

 * Fixed a security issue to reinforce protection against Server Side Request Forgery (SSRF) attacks when using the captcha feature.
 (NEO-27777)

-* Fixed an issue which prevented tracking from working when the signature feature was disabled.
-(NEO-26411)

 * Campaign client console has been updated to ensure support for the new IMS authentication mechanism.

 >[!CAUTION]
 >
 >Client console upgrade is mandatory.
-After March, 1st, 2020, you will not be able to connect via IMS with the previous version of the console  Refer to [this page](../../installation/using/installing-the-client-console.md)
+After March, 1st, 2020, you will not be able to connect via IMS with the previous version of the console.
+Refer to [this page](../../installation/using/installing-the-client-console.md)

 ## ![](assets/do-not-localize/green_2.png) Gold Standard 10 release{#gs-10}